DrEmoji/Animal-Jam-Scraper/README.md

 ---

 ### 📁 Output
-Results are dumped into `.txt` files inside a folder named after the screen name.
+Results are dumped into `.txt` files inside a folder named after the username.
 These include:
 - `clothing.txt`
 - `buddies.txt`
 - `denitems.txt`

+---

+## ⚠️ Important Warnings

+**USE AT YOUR OWN RISK**

+- The use of scraper may violate **Animal Jam Classic’s Terms of Service**.
+- Improper or excessive use can result in:
+  - **Account bans**
+  - **IP bans**
+- **Not all accounts will successfully connect or function**.
+Failures may occur due to unstable or faulty servers, rate limiting, or the use of unreliable or blocked proxy services.
+- **This program is not proxied by default and will use your IP address** until add your own proxy provider to Controller.js and Extra.js (I recommend a rotating residental proxy)

+You are solely responsible for how this software is used.

 ---